ForgeFlow/ao-odoo/ao_sale/README.rst

 * Sales order list should be groupable by status
 * Add the creation date in the quote and order list view
 * Add the *Expiration Date* to the Quotation and Sales Order report.
+* Makes BOMs and MOs related to a product accessible from the form view for sales users.

 Credits